GoldenaArcher/leetcode_solution/out/production/leetcode_solution/Array/Array.md

         The idea of this problem is similar to #26 Remove Duplicates from Sorted Array.
 It is the same approach.

+### 35. Search Insert Position
+*Method used to solve this problem*: Binary Search.

+*Idea*:

+        First time I used loop to solve this problem (time complexity O(n)), but the time is about 50%-60% of the average speed and was not ideal.
+Once I clicked on the related topics, there is binary search, and it is obvious the question can be solved by using binary search (time complexity O(log(n)).
+        For binary search, as the question stated that the array will be sorted, so the condition is set as (low <= high), as if using (low < high), it will return wrong index.
+Once the middle number is identified, check the value is smaller or larger, then update low or high.
+        It is important to return mid directly if mid == target, otherwise it will still take 6ms rather than 5 ms.

+### 53. Maximum Subarray
+*Method used to solve this problem*: Divide and Conquer, Dynamic Programming.

+*Idea*:

+        The idea is to use dynamic programming to solve this problem, and 2 variables needs to be used in this case.
+One is to store local maximum or the current count, and the other is used as the maximum number overall.
+        Taken [-2,1,-3,4,-1,2,1,-5,4] as an example.
+        When the index is at 0, the local and global max value is -2.
+        When the index is at 1, by comparing (-2 + 1) and 1, the local and global max value is 1.
+        When the index is at 2, by comparing (1 + -3) and -3, the local max is -2, but the global max stays at 1.
+        ...
+        The process is repeated until finishing and comparing the whole array.
+Thus the time complexity is O(n), and the space complexity is o(1).

+### 118. Pascal's Triangle
+*Method used to solve this problem*: Brute Force.

+*Idea*:

 ### 283. Move Zeroes
 *Method used to solve this problem*: Two Pointers.